 Please note that we are unable to send an acknowledgement for comments submitted by email or post.

 Everyone can see what is on the site, so please be considerate in your comments.
-Things that are defamatory or that could be prejudicial will be removed.
+Things that do not adhere to GDPR requirements, are defamatory or that could be prejudicial will be removed.

 People whose applications have been refused can appeal against this decision.
 There is a ‘fast track’ appeal which means it goes straight to an independent Planning Inspector.
 If this happens you won’t get a further chance to comment and the Inspector will only look at the original comments.
 If there is an appeal but no fast track process, then you’ll be given another chance to comment to the Planning Inspectorate.

 We will publish your comments on our Public Access pages, removing your telephone number, e mail address and signature.
 Please note that we may forward your comments to The Planning Inspectorate, the Ministry of Housing, Communities & Local Government or statutory consultees in the ordinary course of determining an application or a subsequent appeal.

 We publish decisions about applications when they are made.
 You can find out if an application has been permitted or refused.
 We also publish the reasons why.
 All of this information is included on Public Access.